possibilities/m2v/README.md

 * Code blocks are rendered as Highlightr gadgets

-*Note: only "#" style H1s are currently supported at this time*

 ## Example

 A simple course in markdown format might look like this